Sailaja7695/Onlinebookstore/README.md

 Step 6: Check Running The Site At  <a href="http://localhost:8083/onlinebookstore/">http://localhost:8083/onlinebookstore/</a>

-Step 7: Default Username And Password For Admin Is "Admin" And "Admin"
+Step 7: Default Username And Password For Admin Is "sailaja" And "sailaja"

-Step 8: The default Username And Password For User Is "shashi" And "shashi"
+Step 8: The default Username And Password For User Is "Admin" And "Admin"

 ## FAQ
 **Question:1** Unable to Connect to Database?